-Recognized as one of Canada's Top 100 Employers (2017)
+Recognized as one of Saskatchewan's Top Employers

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 23, 2018)

-- Mosaic helps employees build their skills through a variety of in-house training options and generous tuition subsidies for courses directly related to their positions (up to $10,000)

--- additionally, the company provides opportunities for high potential employees to participate in community, professional networking and recruitment events
+- Mosaic helps employees build their skills through a variety of in-house training options and generous tuition subsidies for courses directly related to their positions (up to $10,000) -- additionally, the company provides opportunities for high potential employees to participate in community, professional networking and recruitment events

 - Mosaic focuses its charitable efforts on initiatives that target food, water and local community investment, and encourages employees to be active members of the community by providing paid time off to volunteer